Vikhas/jobmail-ai-extension/README.md

 - Take-home Assignment, Coding Challenge
 - And more...

-## 🎯 Hackathon Submission

-**Challenge:** Google Chrome Built-in AI Challenge 2025
-**Category:** Most Helpful - Chrome Extension
-**APIs Used:** Prompt API, Summarizer API
-**Problem Solved:** Job seekers often miss time-sensitive OA invites buried in their inbox

 ## 🤝 Contributing

-This is a hackathon project, but suggestions and improvements are welcome!

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)